-The bill amends existing Kansas insurance laws to enhance the fiduciary responsibilities of third-party administrators (TPAs) regarding the handling of funds for individual payors.
-It mandates that TPAs maintain separate fiduciary accounts for each payor, ensuring that funds collected or held on behalf of multiple payors are not commingled.
-Additionally, the bill requires TPAs to provide detailed accounting to payors and to keep comprehensive records of all transactions related to each payor's account.
-It also stipulates that claims can only be paid from these accounts as authorized by the payor, and outlines specific permissible withdrawals from fiduciary accounts.
+The bill amends existing Kansas insurance laws to require third-party administrators to maintain separate fiduciary accounts for each individual payor, ensuring that funds collected on behalf of multiple payors are not commingled.
+This change mandates that all insurance charges, premiums, and reimbursements collected by administrators be held in a fiduciary capacity and remitted promptly to the entitled parties.
+Additionally, the bill stipulates that administrators must provide detailed accounting to payors and maintain clear records of all transactions related to each payor and policyholder.

 Statutes affected: As introduced: 40-3807, 40-3809